-By activating the natural leadership qualities within ourselves, we are able to find our voices, build inner strength and develop the confidence to pursue what really matters.
-This is the essence of EILEEN FISHER's Activating Leadership Grant Program for Women and Girls.
+By activating the natural leadership qualities within women and girls,they are able to find their voices, build inner strength and develop the confidence to pursue what really matters.

-For three years beginning in 2010, EILEEN FISHER will fund programs that activate leadership qualities in women and girls.
+For our current grant cycle, which began in 2010, EILEEN FISHER will fund programs that activate leadership qualities in women and girls.
 We are particularly interested in programs that:

 - bring about self-discovery and personal transformation

 - help women and/or girls find their inner strength and trust their intuition

 - address any phase of a woman's and/or girl's life